Spirit Indestructible

 "Spirit Indestructible" is a song by Canadian recording artist Nelly Furtado.
-The song was released on July 31, 2012 as the second single from her fifth studio album, The Spirit Indestructible.
+The song was released on July 31, 2012, as the second single from her fifth studio album, The Spirit Indestructible.
 The song was written by Furtado and co-written and produced by Rodney "Darkchild" Jerkins.

 Lyrically, it has a positive and upbeat message — about having a spirit that is indestructible and unbreakable, along with a heart that's pure and a body that's a miracle.
 The song received mixed reviews from music critics, some praised the "epic chorus" and the uplifting lyrics, but others felt that the song was a "mess" and a strange choice of single.

 The music video was shot on Vancouver's scenic Grouse Mountain and captures the song's empowering and spiritual message, featuring snow-capped mountains and beach bonfires, as well as Furtado performing in a theater alongside a kid playing on a miniature piano.
 The song performed modestly on the charts, reaching the top forty in Germany, Slovakia and Switzerland.

+Furtado performed the song at the 2025 Invictus Games in Vancouver.